-St Paul/Weston's new interactive app or ramiviosion s hew interactive a by Subsplash launches this month
+St Paul/Weston's new interactive app by Subsplash launches this month

 The biggest thing we knew we needed to continue to do was connect and communicate with people.
 Besides the worship services online and Bible studies and meetings through Zoom, the office staff created a system of calling, e-mailing, texting, letter writing, and follow up with members and those who were connected with our worship online.
 Members, who found they had more time while being at home, volunteered to call on other members to check in with them and pray with them.
 Staff - working from home - continued to reach out with people to let them know they were prayed and cared for.